RMI-PACTA/r2dii.match/README.md

 #> # … with 581 more rows
 ```

+### 3\.
+Score the goodness of the match between the loanbook and ald datasets

 `match_all_against_all()` scores the similarity between `simpler_name`
 values in the prepared loanbook and ald datasets.